Harvey Woman Was Set To Buy The House She's Renting, Until Property Tax Bill Suddenly Skyrocketed

 HARVEY, Ill.
 (CBS) — A woman’s dream of buying her rental home was crushed after a suburban property tax bill skyrocketed.

-CBS 2’s Tim McNicholas asked an expert what future homebuyers should look for, so they don’t get surprised with a big bill too.READ MORE: Up To 10 Municipal Employees Under Scrutiny In Markham After Receiving Paycheck Protection Program Loans Without Any Prior Record Of Their Businesses
+CBS 2’s Tim McNicholas asked an expert what future homebuyers should look for, so they don’t get surprised with a big bill too.READ MORE: Kyle Rittenhouse Trial: Jurors Begin Third Day Of Deliberations

 Joyce Henderson drives for both Amazon and Lyft, and she will also start a third job once Instacart completes her background check.